jasonbayton/11ty/_src/android/android-14-minimum-sdk.md

 ## Do my enterprise apps have to target API level 34 (14)?

-No. It's certainly better to ensure apps are targeting the latest API level where possible, but as long as applications target an API level higher than 23 (Android 6.0), apps will continue to be able to install without issue in Android 14.
+No. It's certainly better to ensure apps are targeting the latest API level where possible, but as long as applications target an API level of 23 (Android 6.0) or higher, apps will continue to be able to install without issue in Android 14.

 <div class="callout">

 NB: This new policy, like Google Play's [targetSDK requirements](https://support.google.com/googleplay/android-developer/answer/11926878) will increase year-on-year.
 This means apps that target API levels lower than 24 (7.0) will not install with Android 15 in 2024.

+**Update**: As of Android 15 developer preview, this has increased to targeting an API level below 24 - Android 7.0.

 </div>